Short of allies, Syria's rebels are down but not out | Taiwan News

 THE AL-QAIDA HUNTER

-Lt.
-Col. Ahmed al-Saoud, commander of the U.S.-backed Division 13, has been living almost permanently in Turkey since al-Qaida's affiliate attacked him and his group in Syria last year.
-When he tried to return home in April, an ambush by the group's fighters was waiting for him.
+He has been living almost permanently in Turkey since al-Qaida's affiliate attacked him and his group, the U.S.-backed Division 13, in Syria last year.
+When he tried to return home in April, an ambush was waiting for him.
 He survived, but one of his commanders was killed.

-Al-Saoud's claim to fame has been his relentless fight against the radical group, which has tried to gain a foothold in his hometown, Maaret Numan, in Idlib.
-His anti-extremist stance got him arrested by IS in 2013, until protests forced the militants to release him — a sign of his support base in the area.
+A defector from Assad's military, al-Saoud has received Western aid from the start.
+His fight against the extremists, who tried to gain a foothold in his Idlib hometown of Maaret Numan has been relentless.

-Al-Saoud, a defector from Assad's military, has received Western aid from the start.
-He feels let down that the U.S. is throwing its weight behind Kurdish militias.
+But he feels let down now that the U.S. is throwing its weight behind Syrian Kurdish militias.

 "We can't be temporary allies for a certain stage and then they drop or back me as they please," al-Saoud said.